 Address: Dorsoduro, 2 | Admission Cost: €18

-12. Pop Over to Isola San Giorgio
+12. Escape the Crowds on Isola San Giorgio

 To get there, take Vaporetto (ferry) number 2 from San Marco-San Zaccaria E ferry station.
 It is one stop to San Giorgio ferry station and the best open space away from the main cluster of Venice.